🍡 mochi

 <p>

 Server islands render at a separate endpoint.
-When that render throws, the endpoint catches it and returns a 200 with an error stub — so the browser doesn't burn its retry
+When that render throws, the endpoint returns a 200 with an error stub — the browser doesn't waste retries on a deterministic

 </p>